 Thinking about renting a car in Texas?
 Booking a rental car has never been easier than now as OneTravel is offering enormous discounts on car rentals in Texas.
 No matter whether you need a car for your next trip with family or want a convenient mode of transportation for your next conference, we at OneTravel offer a wide range of car rental options so that you can choose the one that suits you best!

 Our range of cars includes economy cars, compact, full-size, vans, convertibles, and SUVs.
-We at OneTravel offer you economical Texas car rentals to help you save big!
+We at OneTravel offer you economical Texas car rentals.
 Hurry up, book a car of your choice with OneTravel and enjoy great deals!
 We are a one-stop website for all your travel needs.

 For an American state larger than France and bounded by eight states (four apiece of the US and Mexico), Texas perfectly fits the description.
 It has thrived under six different auspices including French, Spanish and Mexican over last few centuries to account for a stunning landscape of culture, arts, architecture, history and music.
 A visitor here is treated to an enthralling kaleidoscopic view of natural elements like geological formations, cave systems, mountains, canyons, coastal scenery (along the Gulf of Mexico) and pine forests plus a heterogeneous mix of cultures, arts, architecture and culinary arts.
 Wherever you go from here, an unmistakable charm of some distant Spanish aura would seem to linger on in your mind for times to come.